austintatiousness/GNUStepSwiftBridge/README.md

 ### class GNUStepNSObjectWrapper
 This is a class written in Swfit that is responsible to instantiate GNUStep ObjC classes.
 When it instantiates a new NSObject, it always calls retain.
 If it is just wrapping a alreday made pointer, currently it does not call retain.

+If you intend to wrap a new subclass of an existing NSObject, Objective-C object, then you need to implement ```GNUStepNSObjectSubclassConstructor``` first, then you can wrap that subclass.

 ### class GNUStepNSObjectSubclassConstructor
 This class is responsible for adding new objects to the GNUStep ObjC runtime.
 Every new object that it creates gets an additional Ivar called ```___swiftPtr``` that hols a pointer to the Swift object that it wraps.